 Worldwide, food waste is one of the prime issues threatening food security and Bangladesh is not an exception.
+Our street and garbage bins, landfills have sufficient evidences to prove it.
 A recent study revealed that the trend of wasting food is increasing in the country and the surplus food that is wasted at wedding programmes in the capital is the highest among total food wastage.
+Also a huge amount of food gets wasted at restaurants and hotels though the awareness around this has grown in the last five years.

 Bangladesh needs to find ways to utilize the surplus food left by ordinary citizens to reduce the food waste stream.
 Though it is impossible to completely halt the food waste issue yet can be minimized significantly by creating public awareness through launching a sound campaign and the vibrant extension education programs on food waste.
 Reducing waste demands a change at both the personal attitudes and commercial viewpoints.